 The Company holds 50/50 joint ventures with Mirabito Regulated Industries, called Leatherstocking Gas Company, LLC and Leatherstocking Pipeline Company, LLC.
-Mr. Joseph P. Mirabito and Mr. William Mirabito are officers, directors and are 20% and 21% shareholders, respectively, of Mirabito Holdings, Incorporated, a sister company of Mirabito Regulated Industries.
-Together they hold approximately 4.2% of the Company's outstanding common stock.
-They are also on the board of the Company, Corning Gas, Corning Appliance, Leatherstocking Gas and Leatherstocking Pipeline.
-The Company and Mirabito Regulated Industries invested \$165,000 each into Leatherstocking Gas in fiscal 2018.
-No investments were made into Leatherstocking Pipeline by either member in fiscal 2018.
-The Company paid \$152,785 to US Bank Voyager Fleet System for purchase of gas for our service vehicles.
-Mirabito Energy Products is a Voyager Network Partner and is the dba of Mirabito Holdings, Inc. Mr. Joseph Mirabito is currently president and chief executive officer of Mirabito Holdings.
-Mr. William Mirabito is currently the senior vice president of Mirabito Holdings.
-For coverage of emergency services in the Town of Virgil, the Company also paid Mirabito Energy, Vestal, \$15,120.
+Mr. Joseph P. Mirabito and Mr. William Mirabito are officers and directors and are 20% and 21% shareholders, respectively, of Mirabito Holdings, Incorporated, a sister company of Mirabito Regulated Industries.
+Together they hold approximately 4.3% of the Company's outstanding common stock.
+They are also on the board of the Company, Corning Gas, Leatherstocking Gas, and Leatherstocking Pipeline.
+No investments were made into Leatherstocking Pipeline or Leatherstocking Gas by either member in fiscal 2019.
+The Company paid \$126,600 to US Bank Voyager Fleet System for purchase of gas for our service vehicles in fiscal 2019.
+Mirabito Energy Products is a Voyager Network Partner and is the dba of Mirabito Holdings, Inc. Mr. Joseph Mirabito is currently the chairman and chief executive officer of Mirabito Holdings.
+Mr. William Mirabito is currently the vice chairman and treasurer of Mirabito Holdings.
+For coverage of emergency services in the Town of Virgil, the Company also paid Mirabito Energy, Vestal, \$14,040 in fiscal 2019.